Moist Vanilla Cake Slathered with Italian Meringue Buttercream.

 For even more delicious cake recipes, follow my Cake Recipes board on Pinterest.

 - Heat oven to 350.
-Grease and flour three 8 or 9 inch round cake pans and line the bottoms with a round of parchment paper that is also slathered with a bit of butter or shortening.
+Grease and flour three or four 8 or 9 inch round cake pans and line the bottoms with a round of parchment paper that is also slathered with a bit of butter or shortening.

 - Add the flour, baking powder, salt and nutmeg to a large bowl and mix with a wire whisk just to combine.